mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

 Multiple Document Mode
     This can be either tabbed like :program:`GIMP` or :program:`Paint Tool SAI`, or sub windows, like :program:`Photoshop`.
-Background image
-    Allows you to set a picture background for sub window mode.
-Window Background
-    Set the color of the sub window canvas area.
-Use Custom Interface Font
-    .. versionadded:: 4.4.2 This allows you to tweak the interface font and the size.
-Requires a restart.

-Don't show contents when moving sub-windows
-    This gives an outline when moving windows to work around ugly glitches with certain graphics-cards.
 Show on-canvas popup messages
     Whether you want to see the on-canvas pop-up messages that tell you whether you are in tabbed mode, rotating the canvas, or mirroring it.
 Zoom Margin Size
     This determines how much margin in pixels will be added when using :guilabel:`Fit Page`.
 This is particularly useful for large monitors, where the total canvas area might be larger than the center of your field of vision.
 Using a margin can then center the image inside the canvas area more comfortably.

     .. versionadded:: 5.1

+Subwindow mode
+    Background image
+        Allows you to set a picture background for sub window mode.
+    Window Background
+        Set the color of the sub window canvas area.
+    Don't show contents when moving sub-windows
+        This gives an outline when moving windows to work around ugly glitches with certain graphics-cards.
+Use Custom Interface Font
+        This allows you to tweak the interface font and the size.
+Requires a restart.
 Enable Hi-DPI support
     Attempt to use the Hi-DPI support.
 It is an option because we are still experiencing bugs on Windows.

-(Hi-DPI) Enable fractional scale factor
+    Enable fractional scale factor
-    .. versionadded:: 5.0 Allow the Hi-DPI support to use fractional (not multiples of 100%) display scaling.
+        Allow the Hi-DPI support to use fractional (not multiples of 100%) display scaling.
 If you use a fractional display scaling, this option can make the interface of Krita match the interface size of the rest of your system, but it may cause some visual artifacts.

+        .. versionadded:: 5.0

 Allow only one instance of Krita
     An instance is a single entry in your system's task manager.
 Turning this option makes sure that Krita will check if there's an instance of Krita open already when you instruct it to open new documents, and then have your documents opened in that single instance.
 There's some obscure uses to allowing multiple instances, but if you can't think of any, just keep this option on.